'The hardest half'

 Box Hill, Mickleham, Surrey, UK

-These are your final instructions for the Midsummer Munro half marathon on Saturday 25 June, starting at 8am at the Old Fort, at the TOP of Box Hil (KT20 7LB)l.
+These are your final instructions for the Midsummer Munro half marathon on Sunday 1 July 2018, starting at 8am at the Old Fort, at the TOP of Box Hill (KT20 7LB)l.

 You will not receive anything in the post.